ech0z314/ech0z314/README.md

   <div>
     <h1>👋 Hi, I’m @xxpx06</h1>
-    <p>👀 I’m a freelance developer and cybersecurity consultant, navigating the dynamic realms of technology while providing tailored solutions for clients. </p>
+    <p>👀 I’m a freelance developer, navigating the dynamic realms of technology while providing tailored solutions for clients. </p>
     <p>🌱 Despite my freelance work, I'm dedicated to my ongoing education and am currently pursuing a degree in engineering, continuously expanding my knowledge and skills in various aspects of IT and cybersecurity.</p>
     <p>💞️ I’m open to collaboration on intriguing projects related to cybersecurity, software development, and technological innovations. </p>
     <p>📫 You can reach me on my email address xxpx06@gmail.com </p>